How powerful questions create purpose in product management

 Another disruption in retail?

-This week Amazon launched Amazon Go.
+Amazon has launched Amazon Go.

 It is too early to know if this will truly change the way people shop and interact for good.
 We don’t know if it will heap more pressure on the more traditional retailers.
 And it’s still unclear if customers will see it as a game-changer.
-However, what is clear is that for 4 years Amazon have been working on a powerful question exploring ways to dramatically change the way people interact with a shop.
+However, what is clear is that for a number years Amazon have been working on a powerful question exploring ways to dramatically change the way people interact with a shop.

 Using powerful questions to frame the challenge

 What really stood out for me were the opening lines in the video and one passage on the frequently asked questions page (I’ve added these in bold):